SouravDutta2206/Youtube-Downloader/README.md

 Use this [article](https://www.geeksforgeeks.org/how-to-install-python-on-windows/) to properly install python first

-then open a command prompt (search for cmd in windows search bar) and paste the following lines there and press enter
+then open a command prompt (search for cmd in windows search bar) and paste the following lines there and press enter and wait for the downloads to finish
 ```
 pip install customtkinter
 pip install pytube